 What about the teleportation of humans?

-Since we currently have the technology to scan our bodies (think about the range of available diagnostic tools, anything from an X-ray to a sophisticated CAT scan), a human could also in theory be scanned and teleported.
+Since we currently have the technology to scan our bodies (think about the range of available diagnostic tools, anything from an X-ray to a sophisticated CAT scan), a human could also, in theory, be scanned and teleported.
 However, teleporting people is still tricky.
 We are delicate and complex creatures.
-It is one thing to transport inanimate matter and another to capture and remake the exact complex structure of atoms that makes us who we are.
+It is one thing to transport inanimate matter and another to capture and remake the exact complex structure of atoms that make us who we are.

 Since bitportation involves multiplication, the bitportation of humans is essentially human cloning.
 In addition to the very difficult technological practicalities, cloning brings up a slew of philosophical, theological and moral considerations that will make human bitportation a complicated affair.